 - Experience the beauty of this biologically and culturally diverse country of rain forests, rivers, snow covered mountains and volcanoes.

 - Meet indigenous Amazonians and learn about their historical development and current situation.

-- Experience a once-in-a-lifetime opportunity to interact with multiple indigenous groups and see parts of Ecuador that are not available to traditional tourists.
+- Experience a once-in-a-lifetime opportunity to interact with multiple indigenous groups.

 - A great program for many majors as you can do a creative project of your choice!

 - Bhutan—GIS in the Land of the Thunder Dragon (Bhutan)

 - Mexico – Literary & Social Movements (Mexico)

 - Costa Rica – Ag Science and Sustainability Internship (Costa Rica)

 - Other Programs in Latin America